Background

 Despite these challenges, Central Coast communities are also resilient, building programs that raise greenhouses and grow community gardens, support household gardening, fill food banks, hire underemployed commercial fishers to bring ancestral foods into Indigenous communities, enhance salmon stocks, implement restoration initiatives, run community kitchens, revitalize berry orchards and ancient fruit trees, plant food forests, and much more.

-Our communities are each doing important work to address food systems resiliency in our own ways; we deserve holistic support to build on our individual and collective strength and elevate our food work through meaningful and adequately resourced collaboration.
+Our communities are each doing important work to address food systems resiliency in our own ways and we deserve support to build on our individual strength and elevate our food work through meaningful and adequately resourced collaboration.

 It’s time to become intimate with our food systems and nurture nutritious abundance as an act of community care, a liberatory practice that upholds all of us through the joyful work of meeting the basic human need to sustain ourselves and our loved ones in alignment with our ancestral values of reciprocity and sustainability.

-Jess leads this work with the support of an all-Indigenous, all-women Board of Directors with an aspiration to grow the organization to include staff and volunteers throughout the Central Coast of BC.
+Jess leads this work with the support of an all-Indigenous, all-women Board of Directors: Jaimie Teagle, Desiree Lawson, and Marge Housty.

 Why Now?